 Step 3: New Student Orientation

-It is strongly recommended that new students to City College participate in an New Student Orientation.
+All non-exempt new students to City College are required to participate in a New Student Orientation.
 The orientation answers many of your questions about becoming a student at City College and introduces you to essential programs, services and procedures.

 You may participate in one of our upcoming All-in-One Days or complete an ONLINE ORIENTATION.

 Test/Attend an Orientation/Meet with a Counselor - All in One Day!

 Get Priority Registration!

 Please include the following information:

 - CCSF Student ID Number (Please be sure to apply to CCSF before attending All in One Day.)

 - Test(s) you plan to take (English and/or math or ESL and/or math) and whether you plan to attend the Orientation & Counseling